35.4K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Shimla air is currently 3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Shimla is currently 7.2 times the WHO annual air quality guideline value

 Interested in hourly forecast?
 Get the app